TeamHG-Memex/agnostic/docs/workflow.rst

     Snapshot written to "target.sql".

     ~/myapp $ agnostic -t postgres -u myuser -d mydb test current.sql target.sql
-    WARNING: This will drop the schema "myapp"!
+    WARNING: This will drop the database "myapp"!
-    Are you 100% positive that you want to do this? [y/N]: y Dropping schema "myapp".
+    Are you 100% positive that you want to do this? [y/N]: y Dropping database "myapp".
     Loading current snapshot "current.sql".
-    About to run 3 migrations in schema "myapp":
+    About to run 3 migrations in database "myapp":
      * Running migration add_cell_phone (1/3)
      * Running migration add_home_phone (2/3)
      * Running migration add_office_phone (3/3)